CloudLabsAI-Azure/Admin-in-a-day/M01-HOL_Securing_your_tenant.md

     ![](images/M01-1/image35.png)

 **Information bubble:** “Business” and “Non-business” are mutually exclusive groups.
-Your Makers cannot build canvas apps or cloud flows that combine connectors from                            both categories.
-If your Maker adds a connector from “Business” to its canvas app, then the Maker cannot add a connector from the “Non-                                Business” group, and vice-versa.
+Your Makers cannot build canvas apps or cloud flows that combine connectors from
+  both categories.
+If your Maker adds a connector from “Business” to its canvas app, then the Maker cannot add a connector from the “Non-Business” group, and vice-versa.
 To summarize, the terms “Business” and “Non-business” have no inherent meaning beyond the mutual exclusion.

 6. Move to the **“Scope”** where you will apply the new data policy only to the default environment.